puppetlabs/puppetlabs-puppet_bolt_server/README.md

 1. Add the class `puppet_bolt_server` to the Bolt Sever group created in the step above.
 1. Add your compiler dedicated to running Bolt to the group using the Rules tab.
 Note that this compiler should not be in the compiler pool for catalog compilation.
 1. Add your puppet token (Sensitive string) in the Configuration data tab
-    1. Tip:

     1. We recommend you create a service user inside PE RBAC and choose an appropriate lifetime for its token.
     1. Generate a token with a lifetime of 1 year: `puppet access login --lifetime 1y`

 ```
   Class: puppet_bolt_server